Previous Post: Day 5 – Jomolhari Camp To Lingshi

 As mentioned in a previous post, I had discussed all of this with the western organizer of the trek on more than one occasion in the months leading up to the trek and had been assured that the local agency would be aware of my food requirements.
 They didn’t have a clue!
 The cook would try his best once he got it, but his options were few in the field since he was not supplied with ingredients to make it really happen.

 After lunch, we went for a walk up the small valley that Chebisa finds itself in.
 At the top is a small waterfall, that little slash of white that you see a couple of images below.
-As I walked there I had the feeling I was entering into a forgotten corner of Eden; I walked past stately trees and watched a few horses grazing in their shade.
+As I walked there I had the feeling I was entering into a forgotten corner of a Judeo-Christian Eden or a Himalayan Buddhist beyul.
+I walked past stately trees and watched a few horses grazing in their shade.
 A bit of hands-on scampering and I was able to get so close to the waterfall that the mist forced me to put away my not-waterproof camera!

 43 horses on trek – at $20. a day per horse!